okohll/abdocs/content/docs/views/calculations/_index.md

 ---
 The ability to add calculations to a view opens up a world of possibilities.
 Within the confines of the SQL language, there's no limit to what you can do, and those confines contain a pretty large space.

 This is the only area of agileBase which requires some 'semi-programming' to use - using snippets of SQL.
-SQL is a standard, widely popular and easy to learn 'language' and there are lots of resources available on the internet.
+SQL is a standard, widely popular and easy to learn language and there are lots of resources available on the internet.

 We'll start with some simple examples, then move on to some more advanced ones, but even then we won't cover every capability so will point you to specific further resources and references.